-The SPF program’s initiative is to reduce the alcohol use rate and contributing factors for 8th-12th graders by implementing a communication campaign targeting parents and adults, supporting the enforcement of local Social Host Ordinances, advocating for school participation in the Illinois Youth Survey, and more.
+The Sober Truth on Preventing Underage Drinking Act (also known as STOP-ACT) initiative is to reduce the alcohol use rate and contributing factors for 8th-12th graders by targeting parents and adults, supporting the enforcement of local Social Host Ordinances, advocating for school participation in the Illinois Youth Survey, and more.

-The Strategic Prevention Framework-Partnerships (SPF-PFS) Grant serves the villages of Schaumburg, Hoffman Estates, and Palatine with funding awarded to Kenneth Young Center from the Illinois Department of Human Services (IDHS) and the Substance Abuse and Mental Health Services Administration (SAMHSA).
-The goal of the SPF-PFS Grant, also known as the Underage Drinking Prevention Grant, is to decrease past 30-day alcohol rate and contributing factors for 8th-12th graders in Schaumburg, Hoffman Estates, and Palatine.
+The STOP- ACT initiative serves the villages of Schaumburg, Hoffman Estates, Palatine, and Elk grove Village with funding awarded to Kenneth Young Center from the Department of Human Services (DHS) and the Substance Abuse and Mental Health Services Administration (SAMHSA) (PHS Act (42 U.S.C.
+290bb-25b) Section 5198).